-Why Sickcare Innovation Centers Don’t Deliver
+Why Sick Care Innovation Centers Don’t Deliver

 If you work for a big, established company, you’ve probably been noticing the sudden rise of a new trend: the innovation lab.
 Companies as diverse as Delta Air Lines, Target, Google, Pfizer, Marriott, Autodesk, Fidelity Investments, Ford, Verizon, and Stanley Black & Decker are jumping on the bandwagon.
+Most don’t deliver.

-As discussed on this site recently, open innovation labs like this bring The Garage Experience inside the four walls of the corporate business environment – freely available for everyone to use and experience.
+Open innovation labs like this bring The Garage Experience inside the four walls of the corporate business environment – freely available for everyone to use and experience.

 As you would expect, there are now conferences, webinars and white papers about health innovation centers, best practices and their impact to date.
-Accelerators are changing to accommodate the realities of the sickcare industry.
+Accelerators are changing to accomodate the realities of the sickcare industry.

 Sick care (over 90% of the US “healthcare” spend is for taking care of sick people) innovation center leaders and participants will need to address some issues to be effective and deliver impact: